Politics of outer space: Politics of asteroid mining

-Given the limitation the moon treaty place on states, it has not been ratified by key players in the space frontier, such as the US, China, and Russia.
+Given the limitation the Moon treaty place on states, it has not been ratified by key players in the space frontier, such as the US, China, and Russia.

 Both the Outer Space Treaty and the Moon Treaty lack a robust enforcement mechanism that holds states and private entities accountable for their violation of the agreements.
 The lack of clarity over claims for ownership could result in conflicts among countries and private companies.
 While International efforts to reconsolidate a regulatory framework to govern future mining activities are much needed, they have been slow.
 Establishing rules on transparency, resource sharing, and mechanisms to guide conflict resolutions are needed to support the growing economy of asteroid mining.

-Several countries have conducted research missions to asteroid.
-While the US, EU, Japan, Russia, and China have all had successful steroid missions, only the US and Japan were able to bring samples from an asteroid.
-With geological surveys for metals often preceding the militarization of territories and the expansion of nation-states in terrestrial context, research missions to asteroids allude to the expansion of state ambition to dominate a large-scale extra-terrestrial extractive regime.
+Several countries have conducted research missions to asteroids.
+While the US, EU, Japan, Russia, and China have all had successful asteroid missions, only the US and Japan were able to bring samples from an asteroid.
+With geological surveys for metals often preceding the militarization of territories and the expansion of nation-states in terrestrial context, research missions to asteroids allude to the expansion of state ambition to dominate a large-scale extraterrestrial extractive regime.

 While asteroid mining remains in its infancy, countries are competing to dominate it.
 However, the difficulty of reaching consensus on global treaties has led countries to branch out to legitimatize the economic exploration and exploitation of asteroids, through passing national law, and relying on loopholes in the international law.